sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 ![alt_text](img/state-verification.png)

 In addition these sanity checks, it will optionally trigger state verification to ensure that the switch is in a consistent state.
 Reconciling from an inconsistent state might cause traffic loss and thus it is important to ensure that the switch is in a consistent state before warm rebooting.
-An additional flag will be added in Redis DB which will be used NSF Manager to determine whether state verification should be triggered or not during this phase.
-NSF Manager will abort warm reboot operation if any of the sanity checks fail.
+An additional flag will be added in Redis DB which will be used Warmboot Manager to determine whether state verification should be triggered or not during this phase.
+Warmboot Manager will abort warm reboot operation if any of the sanity checks fail.

 ###### Hotplugging Shutdown Fixes